 HerVenture is highly scalable and can be adapted to any geography or language across the world.
 It is currently available in Vietnam, as part of our wider DevelopHer initiative with Qualcomm® Wireless Reach™.

-HerVenture will also be rolled out in Indonesia in the near future, with support from the Stavros Niarchos Foundation, the Happel Foundation and the Allan and Nesta Ferguson Charitable Trust, with other countries to follow.
+HerVenture will also be rolled out in other countries.
+We are starting first with Indonesia in October 2018, with support from the Stavros Niarchos Foundation, the Happel Foundation, the Allan and Nesta Ferguson Charitable Trust and the Swedish Postcode Foundation.

-For more information, pleas check out the website here:
+For more information, please check out the website here

 Qualcomm® Wireless Reach believes access to advanced wireless technologies can improve people’s lives.
 Qualcomm Wireless Reach is a strategic initiative that brings wireless technology to underserved communities globally.
 For the last ten years, Wireless Reach has invested in programs that foster entrepreneurship, aid in public safety, enhance the delivery of health care, enrich teaching and learning and improve environmental sustainability, impacting over 11 million beneficiaries.